Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Summary

-In summary, we detailed a simple method for spin-polarized scanning tunneling microscopy which does not require UHV preparation conditions.
-First, we have investigated the preparation of bulk Cr tips by DC drop-off etching.
-Our findings indicate that (1) the bottom tips are statistically sharper than their top counterparts, (2) the applied voltage controls the etch rate rather than the tip AR, (3) and large weights produce haphazard breaks.
-Second, we have established spin- and atomic-resolution imaging with the Cr tips, on \textit{in-situ}-cleaved La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$ and Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$.
-Our work paves the way for the paradigm-shifting application of SP-STM to cleaved planes of strongly correlated or topological materials that are grown as high-quality single crystals, such as cuprate and Fe-based superconductors, colossal magnetoresistance materials, and topological insulators.
-Local spin mapping is desperately needed to unravel the exotic electronic behavior of these materials.
+In summary, we detailed simple approaches to quantitative, atomic-resolution SP-STM that do not require UHV preparation conditions.
+First, we investigated the preparation of bulk Cr tips by DC drop-off etching.
+Our findings indicate that the bottom tips are statistically sharper than their top counterparts, and large voltages for faster etches do not reduce tip AR or produce additional reactions.
+Second, we tested the spatial and spin resolutions of our Cr tips on \textit{in-situ}-cleaved crystals.
+We demonstrated atomic-resolution imaging on Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ and flat conductance on Au.
+More investigation is needed to fully quantify the layered magnetic texture of La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$; nevertheless, our use of the GMM demonstrates a rigorous framework wherein mean terrace heights can be extracted in the presence of complications such as in-plane screening or possible mobile defects.
+Our work may aid applications of quantitative SP-STM to cleaved planes of quantum materials that are grown as high-quality single crystals, such as cuprate and Fe-based superconductors, colossal magnetoresistance materials, and topological insulators.
+Local spin mapping is needed to unravel the exotic electronic behavior of these materials.